Americans value their stuff but don’t know where to put it.

 Did the Cro-Magnons or Pompeians feel stressed when their homes filled up with clutter?
 There’s no way to be sure.
 We do know, however, that clutter has become a significant source of frustration and anxiety today.
 While our piles of boxes and storage bins might be a treasure trove to the archaeologists of the future, consumer surveys and industry trends indicate that Americans are feeling increasingly stressed out by the clutter in their lives and are looking for new ways to deal with it.

-A recent survey conducted by Uncle Bob’s Self Storage on trends in home and self-storage indicates that more than 40 percent of Americans feel they have too much stuff in their homes.
+A recent survey conducted by Life Storage on trends in home and self-storage indicates that more than 40 percent of Americans feel they have too much stuff in their homes.
 Furniture, clothing, and collectibles top the list of items that are cluttering up our homes and driving us to seek better storage and organization solutions.
-Collectibles, files, and work equipment were also prominently mentioned by consumers as contributing to the clutter in their homes.
+Collectibles, files, and work equipment are also prominently mentioned by consumers as contributing to the clutter in their homes.

 To understand our clutter problem, we need to understand why we have so much stuff in the first place.
 Why are our homes filling up with possessions, and why is it so difficult to keep them under control?